gscanlon21/notes/content/notes/windows/netsh.md

 > Network shell (netsh) is a command-line utility that allows you to configure and display the status of various network communications server roles and components<sup>[1]</sup>

 ## Reserved Ports
 Applications may reserve port ranges to make sure they don't run into 'port already in use' conflicts.

 ### Find excluded IPV4 ports
+Show ports reserved by applications on your machine.

 ```powershell
 netsh interface ipv4 show excludedportrange protocol=tcp
 ```

 ### Reserve a port range
+Reserve a port so other applications do not cause a conflict when binding to a port.

 ```powershell
 netsh interface ipv4 add excludedportrange protocol=tcp startport=50101 numberofports=1 store=persistent
 ```